 Hermeus, an Atlanta startup, is working on a passenger plane that could connect New York to Paris in just 90 minutes.
 With a prototype called Quarterhorse, the American company aims to reach the speed of Mach 5, five times faster than sound.
-Many might consider hypersonic air travel a pipe dream, but the Pentagon has already shown its support.
+Many may consider hypersonic air travel a pipe dream, but the Pentagon has already shown its support.

 Hypersonic aircraft, a leap into the future of aviation